jhrcook/tidy_Achilles/README.md

 ### D2\_combined\_gene\_dep\_scores.csv

-The “dependency scores” calculated by the [Achilles Project RNAi screen](https://depmap.org/portal/achilles/).
+The “dependency scores” calculated by the Broad’s [Achilles Project](https://depmap.org/portal/achilles/), Novartis’ project DRIVE, and the Marcotte *et al.* breast cell line dataset.
 This file is organized by target name in the first column and the following columns are the scores for each cell line.
 The tidy data is available in “synthetic\_lethal.tib”.

+These experiments use RNAi to knock-down the expression of the target genes.

 To access the file, decompress it with a GUI tool (usually double-click on Mac works) or use the command line.